techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-v-purse-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 - Step 2.
 Designate the “Source” and “Destination” Devices

 Here, you need to set “Source” and “Destination” devices.
-In either case, you must set the Google Pixel 7a device as a source from which you want to transfer the contacts.
-Moreover, you can also use the “Flip” button to change the transfer direction between the Google Pixel 7a devices.
+In either case, you must set the Honor V Purse device as a source from which you want to transfer the contacts.
+Moreover, you can also use the “Flip” button to change the transfer direction between the Honor V Purse devices.

 ![set source and destination device](https://images.wondershare.com/drfone/guide/transfer-ios-to-android-1.png)